 If your toddler or baby is the exact opposite and LOVES the characters, consider a Character Dining meal.
 They offer great food with the ability to see a ton of characters in one sitting, no standing in line required.
 There are so many Character Dining options in Disney World throughout each park.
 You can meet the Disney Princesses, Winnie the Pooh and friends, the Fab Five and more!
 While they do cost more than a regular meal in the parks, the time saved from waiting in Character meet-n-greet lines, yummy food and pictures make it well worth it.

-As you know, toddlers and babies don’t eat anywhere as much as adults do.
+As you know, toddlers and babies don’t eat as much as adults do.
 Which means you’ll have a much better time eating in the parks and sticking to a budget.
 Our best tips are to split meals between kids whenever you can and to bring in your own snacks.
 Hunger is one of the top reasons for meltdowns so always having snacks available will help keep tiny tummies happy.
 Just make sure to store the snacks in your backpack or bag and not in your stroller.
 Lines can make little ones cranky and having your snacks parked outside won’t help (since strollers aren't allowed in ride lines).

 Make sure to have necessities like diapers, Band-Aids, sunscreen and wipes ready when you visit Disney World with toddlers and babies.
 If you happen to forget any of these items, don’t panic.
 Each park has a Baby Care Center and First Aid Center for you to use.
 At the Baby Care Center, you’ll be able to purchase any forgotten items as well as nurse or let your little one nap.
 The Baby Care Centers are peaceful, quiet and great for expectant moms to take a break in as well.
 At the First Aid Centers, you’ll be able to get free Band-Aids and have any injuries looked at.
 Injuries don’t happen very often at the parks, but dehydration can occur a lot.
 It’s a great reminder to drink your water when you’re in the parks!